shihlei/shelf/Leetcode/79. Word Search/README.md

 1. Can the input board or word be empty?
 No, the smallest board would be 1 row and 1 column ; the shortest word would be 1 character long
 2. Is the word length possibly longer then board?
 Yes
 3. Can a character visit twice?
-No
+No, The same letter cell may not be used more than once.

 ### Match
 See if this problem matches any data structures, algorithms